Admission to the UW Tacoma Master of Social Work Program

 - Hold a baccalaureate degree from a regionally accredited college or university or its equivalent from a foreign institution

 - Meet UW Tacoma MSW program English proficiency requirements.
-If you did not complete your bachelors degree in the United States, the minimum required TOEFL scores are 580 TOEFL pBT (paper-based) or 92 TOEFL iBT.
+If you did not complete your bachelors degree in the United States, the minimum required TOEFL scores are 580 TOEFL pBT (paper-based) or 92 TOEFL iBT (internet-based).

 - Have earned a minimum 3.0 GPA in their most recently earned 90 graded quarter credits or 60 graded semester credits

 - Have completed an introductory course in statistics with a minimum 2.0/C grade within five (5) years of entry to the program

-- Note: This requirement does not impact admission, but must be met prior to entry of the program if offered admission and will have a deadline by which it must be completed.
+- Note: The statistics requirement does not impact admission, but must be met prior to entry of the program if offered admission and will have a deadline by which it must be completed.

 - Have a liberal arts background: Within their undergraduate preparation, at least five (5) credits in each of the humanities, social sciences, and natural sciences; and at least 60 quarter credits or 40 semester credits of liberal arts